Jason Mallinson: Where is the Cave Diver Now?

 Who is Jason Mallinson?

 As a native of a large market town called Huddersfield in West Yorkshire, England, Jason Mallison has never made it a secret that he’s proud of the fact he comes from quite humble beginnings.
 He actually learned how to dive in the Yorkshire Dales and briefly attended the University of Portsmouth in the mid-1980s, only to end up pursuing a full-time career as a cave diver/explorer.
-It was hence his undeniable skills, pure passion, as well as unwavering tenacity that soon landed him a spot as a member of the British Cave Rescue Council – International Diver Rescue team.
+It was hence his undeniable skills, pure passion, and unwavering tenacity that soon landed him a spot as a member of the British Cave Rescue Council – International Diver Rescue team.

 Image Credit: Nation Geographic/The Rescue

 “When you first start caving and you get into the smaller spaces… you do feel a bit of claustrophobia,” Jason once explained, “but the more you do it, the more you get used to it.
 To a point where you know, unless you’re in something really, really tight and you’re really, really stuck, then you don’t tend to suffer from the claustrophobia.”
-In order words, it was nothing but his experience that allowed him to have a positive mindset while literally diving into the complex Tham Luang caves back in July 2018 to save the 13 lives.
+In order words, it was nothing but his experience that allowed him to have a positive mindset while literally diving into the complex Tham Luang caves back in July 2018 to save 13 lives.

-Jason actually offered the Wild Boars team papers from the notepad he’d carried to send out personal messages to their loved ones during one of his first plunges back then in Northern Thailand.
-However, more importantly, he brought four of the 12 youngsters to complete safety over the three-day active operation, including the last one, which honestly left him blissfully surprised.
+Jason offered the Wild Boars team papers from the notepad he’d carried to send out personal messages to their loved ones during one of his first plunges back then in Northern Thailand.
+However, more importantly, he brought four of the 12 youngsters to complete safety over the three-day active operation, including the last one, which left him blissfully surprised.
 That’s not because he doubted his or his crew’s abilities but because no one had expected all the boys to make it out alive, let alone largely unharmed.

-Since being dubbed a hero for his actions down in the Asian country (deservedly so), Jason has continued to serve as a British Cave Rescue Council diver as well as a public speaker.
-The only significant difference is the amount of press he receives, yet even that just shines a light upon his past and recent accomplishments, whether it be national or international.
+Since being dubbed a hero for his actions in the Asian country (deservedly so), Jason has continued to serve as a British Cave Rescue Council diver as well as a public speaker.
+The only significant difference is the amount of press he receives, yet even that just shines a light upon his past and recent accomplishments, national or international.
 After all, with more than 30 years of experience under his belt, he has had notable expeditions in the UK, France, Mexico, and Spain — he even holds the longest cave diving penetration record in the world for his dip in Pozo Azul, Spain.

 Image Credit: Uni of Huddersfield News & Research/YouTube